Why should I visit to Nepal?

 Tea house treks are the most popular type of trekking in Nepal.
-Tea house trekking means where foods and accommodations are provided in a guest houses. , Trekkers stop every night to eat and sleep at a local Tea House, this trek will make your trekking in budget.
-Teahouse treks are generally on the more popular and easily accessible routes of the Everest, Annapurna and Langtang ranges.
-Tea House offers you western, continental meals, Nepalese meal and good accommodation with attached bathroom with hot and cold shower in most of the places.
-Also telephone and internet service are available in each Tea House.
+Tea house trekking means providing food and accommodations in a guest house.
+Trekkers stop every night to eat and sleep at a local Tea House.
+This trek will take you trekking in the budget.
+Teahouse treks are on the more popular and easily accessible routes of the Everest, Annapurna and Langtang ranges.
+Tea House offers you western, continental meals, Nepalese meals and good accommodation with an attached bathroom with hot and cold shower in most of the places.
+Also, telephone and internet service are available in each Tea House.

-Trekking Grades in Nepal
+Trekking grade in Nepal

-Easy/ Grade A trekking can be done by any age group.
-The walking is no more than 5 hours which involves less than 3000 meters of altitude gain and the total duration of trek is 7 to 10 Days.
-There are a plenty of opportunities to view the Himalayas and witness the local culture.
-Therefore it can be said as short and easy trekking trips in Nepal.
-The examples of this trekking grade are Trekking to Poonhill, Everest view trekking, around Kathmandu valley trekking etc.
+Easy/ any age group can do.
+The walk is only 5 hours which involves less than 3000 meters of altitude gain and the total duration of the trek is 7 to 10 Days.
+There are plenty of opportunities to view the Himalayas and witness the local culture.
+Therefore, making it a short and easy trekking trip in Nepal.
+The examples of this trekking grade are Trekking to Poonhill, Everest view trekking around Kathmandu valley, trekking, etc.

-Moderate/Grade B trekking activity comprises around 7 to 14 Days of week’s duration with an altitude gain ranging from 3000m to 5000m.
-Trekkers should be able to walk for around 6 to 8 hours of walk per day with mix of rough, steep and many 'ups’ and 'downs’ There would not be high chances of altitude sickness while joining moderate graded trekking adventure in Nepal.
+Moderate/Grade B trekking activity comprises around 7 to 14 Days of duration with an altitude gain ranging from 3000m to 5000m.
+Trekkers should be able to walk for 6 to 8 hours per day with a mix of rough, steep and many 'ups’ and 'downs’.
+There won't be high chances of altitude sickness while joining moderately graded trekking adventure in Nepal.
 Good health conditions and level of fitness are essential.